 Conclusion

-Chameleons demonstrate a captivating ability to change colors thanks to the complex interactions of its skin cells.
-It is an extraordinary adaptation that serves many crucial functions for their survival.
-Chameleons remain a testament to the wonders of the natural world and the sheer brilliance of evolution at work.
+Chameleons show a captivating ability to change colors through the complex interactions of their skin cells.
+It is an extraordinary adaptation that serves many important functions in their survival, from staying hidden to signalling to other chameleons.
+Few animals capture the inventiveness of evolution quite as vividly.